 If you’re visiting Key West and want a little adventure, a trip to Dry Tortugas National Park might be the thing to do.
 The park is 70 miles west of Key West at the end of the Florida Keys in the Gulf of Mexico.

-It’s a haven for snorkeling, along with birding, and civil war history.
-If you’re looking for a quiet, remote escape, The Dry Tortugas fits the bill.
+Dry Tortugas National Park is a haven for snorkeling, along with birding, and civil war history.
+If you’re looking for a quiet, remote escape, this fits the bill.

 The Dry Tortugas are named for the turtles that early Spanish explorer Ponce de Leon found on the islands.
 Later, the English added the word Dry since there is no fresh water on the islands.